Skip to content

 DoorDash is testing tipping before delivery in selected markets.
 If you don’t tip prior to receiving your food, you risk not getting it or it being delayed.
 I think with the continual rise of food costs, food delivery may get too expensive for some, especially when they’re being pressured to leave a tip.
 With others, it may cause frustration if they are continually receiving bad service yet still having to tip (as opposed to tipping based on quality of service).

-Here are more details on the new tipping policy. »
+Here are more details on the new tipping policy»

 Last year’s prediction: Plant-based eating has deep roots